 What it is: Brand awareness efforts sit squarely at the top of your sales funnel.
 Tracking your customer’s entire journey and the steps they take along the way gives you a good idea of what’s contributing to your success, even if it’s not providing immediate conversions.

 Why it matters: We hope by now it’s clear where we stand on getting a start-to-finish picture of your customer journey (hint: we’re all for it).
-That’s why our platform gives you insights beyond just the conversions that a campaign is generating and into the campaigns and assets that assist with conversions—a view that’s vital to your brand awareness efforts.
+That’s why our platform gives you insights beyond just the conversions that a campaign is generating and into the campaigns and assets that assist with conversions—a view that’s vital to measure brand awareness efforts.

 The drawbacks: It can be daunting for businesses to commit to a full-funnel attribution model.
 It requires taking a step back from only measuring the success of your campaigns by direct conversions, which requires buy-in from all levels of the organization.

-Interested in getting a start-to-finish picture of your entire customer journey?
+Now that you know how to measure brand awareness efforts, are you interested in getting a start-to-finish picture of your entire customer journey?
 Check out our eBook, Measure Your Marketing: The Basics of Attribution, to learn more about marketing attribution.